-1 Type your preassigned Username and Password in the appropriate fields on the Systems Management Log in window.

-If you are accessing Server Administrator from a defined domain, you must also specify the correct Domain name.

-2 Select the Active Directory Login check box to log in using Microsoft Active Directory.
-See "Using the Active Directory Login" on page 48.
+- Type your preassigned Username and Password in the appropriate fields on the Systems Management Log in window - If you are accessing Server Administrator from a defined domain, you must also specify the correct Domain name. - Select the Active Directory Login check box to log in using Microsoft Active Directory.
+See Using the Active Directory Login. - 3.
+Click Submit.

-3 Click Submit

-To end your Server Administrator session, click Log Out located in the upperright corner of each Server Administrator home page.
+To end your Server Administrator session, click Log Out located in the upper-right corner of each Server Administrator home page.

-NOTE: For information about Configuring Active Directory on Systems using CLI, see the Dell OpenManage Management Station Software Installation Guide.
+NOTE: For information about Configuring Active Directory on Systems using CLI, see the Dell OpenManage Management Station Software Installation Guide at dell.com/support/manuals.

-Server Administrator Managed System Login
+Server Administrator Managed System Login - Using the Desktop Icon

-This login is available only when you install the Server Administrator Web Server component.
+This login is available only if the Server Administrator Web Server component is installed on the system.
 To log in to Server Administrator to manage a remote system: